Be on Alert – Fraudulent Employment Offers. Learn More

 Head Start Program Support Specialist

 ICF seeks an experienced Program Support Specialist to provide ongoing, prompt and accurate programmatic assistance to Head Start (HS) and Early Head Start (EHS) grantees and will support Federal staff with high quality grants management services.
-This position is based at the Regional Office in DC.
-In this role there might be up to 25% travel within the region.
+This position is based at the Regions Federal Office in Seattle.
+In this role there might be up to 25% travel.

 - Initiate frequent and ongoing communication with assigned grantees regarding grant applications, program status and activities, and overall HS grant-funded operations.